HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 Step 1: Find All The Uneven Areas Of Your Lawn

-Before you can fix the bumpy areas in your lawn, you first need to find them.
+Before you can fix the bumpy areas in your lawn, you must find them.
 To do this, give your lawn a close cut, as long grass can obscure uneven spots.
-Go over your yard carefully since it’s best to fix all bumps and depressions at once, and “Flag” each low spot or bump in the lawn.

 Step 2: Find and Correct All Underlying Problems